By J. L. Starkey

 Born in March 1855, Lee was baptized Johann Gottlieb .
 Though he later legally changed his name to Lee, records can be found under listings for John, John G., John L., or Levy.
 Add to that the fact that Lee had a brother named George (the real John G. Muehleisen), and it is easy to see why German naming traditions wreak havoc with research!

-Based on earlier research, it appeared that Lee married twice (the first marriage ended in divorce in 1898) , and died leaving a widow named Ora .
+Based on earlier research, it appeared that Lee married twice .
+His first marriage ended in divorce in 1898, and he predeceased his second wife, Ora Eagan .
 A dedicated career man, he established a reputation as “one of the most artistic and best workmen in the United States” in the printing business .

-It was not until I researched the first divorce of his brother William that I began to question the timeline – and the events – of Lee’s life story.
+It was not until I researched the first divorce of Lee’s brother William that I began to question the timeline – and the events – of Lee’s life story.

 Lee and Maria – or John and Mary?

 William L. Muehleisen’s divorce was messy, costly, and dramatic, and I spent a great deal of time searching Buchanan County, Missouri, court records for details.
 But one record did not fit with the rest.
 That record detailed the final decree for the 1877 divorce of John and Mary Muehleisen, not William and Ella .

 I rechecked documents for the Muehleisen brothers to identify John and Mary.
 Imagine my surprise when all clues pointed to Lee as the mystery spouse.

 I then searched death records and news articles using just Lee’s surname and found the next clue to the identities of John and Mary.